OMNI LAW

 Pricing and what to expect

-Omni Law uses flat fees and transparent flexible billing for JV work.
-The exact engagement scope depends on whether you are forming a contractual or equity JV, whether IP is being licensed or contributed, whether the deal is domestic or cross-border, and whether regulated-industry consents are needed.
-We scope the engagement at the initial consultation and quote the fee before any work begins.
-State filing fees and regulatory filing fees are passed through at cost.
-See our fee structure page for the full pricing model.
+Omni Law uses flat fees and transparent, flexible billing for joint venture work.
+The exact scope depends on whether the parties are forming a contractual or equity joint venture whether intellectual property is being licensed or contributed, whether the deal is domestic or cross-border, and whether regulated-industry consents are needed.

 Frequently Asked Questions